 Want to take control of your energy usage?
 We’ve got you covered with our energy tracking tools.

 27 July 2018

-One of Australia's most exciting inventors, Dr Jordan Nguyen joins littleBIGidea this year as head judge.
-Today he talks about the importance of innovation and reveals how he found his life purpose at age 21 after experiencing a serious diving accident.
+One of Australia's most exciting inventors, Dr Jordan Nguyen joins littleBIGidea as head judge once again.
+He talks to us about the importance of innovation and reveals how he found his life purpose at age 21 after experiencing a serious diving accident.

 Written by Dr Jordan Nguyen